digitalwizard79/code-reaper/README.md

 ---

 ## 🛠 Roadmap of Doom
-- `reaper purge` → auto-delete dead files with git safety checks.
 - Framework seers → Laravel / Symfony route parsing so no ghost goes unnoticed.
-- HTML “graveyard” report with filters and search.
+- HTML graveyard report with filters and search.
-- Maybe a TUI dashboard straight from the underworld.
+- Optional TUI dashboard straight from the underworld.

 ---